mdolab/openconcept/readme.md

 ![Example charts](docs/_static/images/readme_charts.png)

 The reason for OpenConcept's efficiency is the analytic derivatives built into each analysis routine and component.
 Accurate, efficient derivatives enable the use of Newton nonlinear equation solutions and gradient-based optimization at low computational cost.

+## Documentation

+Automatically-generated documentation is available at (https://openconcept.readthedocs.io)

 ## Getting Started